qflowsystems/docs.qflow.com/docs/user-preferences/index.md

 Access your user profile to configure your user preferences.

-1. Locate and click your username on the top-right of any Q-Action screen, and click Profile.
+1. Locate and click your username on the top-right of any QAction screen, and click Profile.
     * The User Profile window appears.
     ![User Profile Window - Preferences](/assets/images/preferences.png "User Profile Window - Preferences")

     * Access your user profile to configure your user preferences.

-1. Locate and click your username on the top-right of any Q-Action screen, and click Profile.
+1. Locate and click your username on the top-right of any QAction screen, and click Profile.
     * The User Profile window appears.
     ![User Profile Window - Preferences](/assets/images/preferences.png "User Profile Window - Preferences")